Dictionaries, terms, and spotlights

 To create a dictionary:

-- Click > Search > Dictionary/Terms
+- Click > Search > Dictionaries/Terms.

 - In the left rail, under Dictionary, click New Dictionary.